info@digisnare.com +91-9901553321

 1. Focus:

-Reskilling involves learning entirely new skills or transitioning into a different field or industry.
+Reskilling involves learning entirely new skills or transitioning into a different field or industry, such as joining a Python training program to pivot into software development.

 2. Career Path: